-Research out of Oxford University is offering a look into the connection between gut bacteria and mental health.
-Neurobiologists have found that supplements designed to boost healthy bacteria in the gastrointestinal tract – prebiotics – may have an anti-anxiety effect.
+In 2015, research out of Oxford University offered a look into the connection between gut bacteria and mental health.
+In this study, neurobiologists found that supplements designed to boost healthy bacteria in the gastrointestinal tract – prebiotics – may have an anti-anxiety effect.
 (2)

 How To Promote Healthy Gut Bacteria And Reduce Your Anxiety

 These studies have shown that what you put into your body can affect your mental health.
 Fueling your body with healthy foods, including prebiotics and probiotics, can help reduce your anxiety levels!
+(9)

-Probiotic Power Foods
+Match Prebiotics with Probiotic Power Foods